shaine-quigley/SDNHub_Opendaylight_Tutorial/README.md

 SDNHub Opendaylight Tutorial
 ============================
-This is the OpenDaylight project source code used by the tutorial provided by the team over at OpenDaylight ([link](http://sdnhub.org/tutorials/opendaylight/)).
+This is a fork of the OpenDaylight project source code used by the tutorial provided by the team over at OpenDaylight ([link](http://sdnhub.org/tutorials/opendaylight/)).
+I've already started with the tutorial, and have uploaded my current code over the fork of the original.
+Forking the code is mostly to provide credit to the original creators.

 The following is from the original README:
 # Directory Organization